A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 A true work of art in every single sense.
 Powell & Pressberger created a unique parable to the original fairy tale, while also remaining firmly rooted within the tale itself, using lucid imagery and gorgeous, colorful cinematography to drive the point in that we may or may not be residing inside a dream world.
 It is a cinematic triumph.
 Nothing less.

 Shakespeare has had a long and tumultuous past with film, but for every ten pieces of coal that come along, the diamond waiting at the end is always worth trudging for.
 Such is the way of Kurosawa's adaptation of MacBeth, with its setting appropriately placed in feudal Japan.
-MacBeth has always been my favorite work of the Bard, and here it gets the best treatment I've ever seen given to one of his immortal works.
+MacBeth has always been my favorite work of the Bard, and here it gets the best treatment I've ever seen.
 The arrow sequence at the end always has me on the edge of my seat.